Welcome to our Virtual Open Day

 You could join the cohort of successful applicants who have already been awarded one of our prestigious academic scholarships We offer IB Diploma scholarships to students who contribute to our thriving learning community, academically and through experiences, achievements and interest.

-If you are looking ahead to September 2022 entry, the IB Day Scholarships deadline 22 October 2021.
+If you are looking ahead to September 2022 entry, the IB Day Scholarships deadline is 22 October 2021 and the IB Boarding Scholarships deadline is 28 January 2022.

 Outstanding IB Diploma exam results